-Thesis Ring - obligatory for students with a PAP thesis code
+Thesis Café - obligatory for students with a PAP thesis code

-We have a thesis ring for our master students.
+We have a thesis Café for our master students together with all the students in our cluster (ENP, LAW and PAP).
 All students, also those with a non-PAP thesis code are welcome.
-For students doing a thesis with a PAP thesis code the Thesis Ring is obligatory.
+For students doing a thesis with a PAP thesis code the Thesis Café is obligatory.
+When you have started your thesis at PAP, our office manager will register you for the Thesis Café in Brightspace.
+The course code is ENP82000.